Existing Customers Schedule Service

 Home owners putting their house back on the market obviously want to get the most out of their investment, a lot of which has to deal with aesthetics and curb appeal.
 Obviously having a structurally sound foundation, or state of the art, efficient HVAC or waterproofing systems vastly increases the value, but looks go a long way.
 If you were able to level sinking slabs, eliminate unsightly walk way cracks or remove trip hazards at a price much cheaper than replacing the slab entirely, would you do it?
 Sharon R. of Gresham, OR said yes.
 A friend of hers who had this same service done to her house referred us to Sharon who called for a free estimate.

-The service is called PolyLEVEL.
-PolyLEVEL is a lightweight polyurethane with a high capacity.
+We refer to the service as TerraFirma Concrete Leveling.
+Our concrete leveling solution is a lightweight polyurethane with a high capacity.
 Because of these properties, no extra load is added to the soils below, but is strong enough to support foot and vehicle traffic.
-A penny sized hole was drilled into the sinking slabs around Sharon's home and our machine injected PolyLEVEL.
+A penny sized hole was drilled into the sinking slabs around Sharon's home and our machine injected polyurethane foam.
 After 15 minutes, the polyurethane had cured leveling sinking slabs, eliminating unsightly cracks and removing trip hazards.
 Sharon's home is not only safer, but has a new, finished look, perfect for resell.

 A rental property in North Portland (Kenton) was is need of an efficient basement waterproofing system.
 The front steps, in fact, had settled because of past excess moisture issues.
 The basement is finished and the studio was occupied so precision and punctuality is crucial to not disrupt the existing finish work or bother the occupants.
 Marson M. of Portland, OR wanted to get his 1927 house in tip top shape for future re-sell, found TerraFirma Foundation Systems online and scheduled a free estimate.